 Hero background

-Join the English Exchange programme in Otaki, where you'll support children and adults in practising English while discovering rural Japanese life.
-An experience that blends learning, culture, and genuine human connections.
+Take part in the English Exchange programme in Otaki, where you'll help children and adults practise their English and see rural Japan up close.
+An experience that brings together learning, culture and grounded connections.

 Where